Yquem in daylight

 Château d'Yquem 1943 91p

 Tasted in April 2005.
 Golden brown, and it was a lighter version of 1944, much more forward and barely that aromatic.
-Anyway, you met delightful and tasty wine, which will keep on like that for further 4-6 years.
+Anyway, you met delightful and tasty wine, which will keep on like that for another 4-6 years.

 Château d'Yquem 1941 88p